-With respect to any director nominations made by the Board in connection with annual director elections or in the event of a vacancy on the Board, in each case to the extent requested by the Chairman of the Board, the governance committee assists in identifying and screening potential candidates.
-The governance committee makes its recommendations based on an assessment of the skills, experience and characteristics of the candidate in the context of the needs of the Board.
-It is the policy and practice of the governance committee and the Board to consider diversity (including diversity of gender, race and ethnicity) in connection with the process of identifying and assessing potential Board candidates.
+With respect to any director nominations made by the Board in connection with annual director elections or in the event of a vacancy on the Board, in each case to the extent requested by the Chairman of the Board, the Governance Committee assists in identifying and screening potential candidates.
+The Governance Committee makes its recommendations based on an assessment of the skills, experience and characteristics of the candidate in the context of the needs of the Board.
+It is the policy and practice of the Governance Committee and the Board to consider diversity (including diversity of gender, race and ethnicity) in connection with the process of identifying and assessing potential Board candidates.

-During 2019, with the assistance of the governance committee, the Board initiated a board assessment, refreshment and succession planning process.
-This process includes (i) the periodic assessment of the skills, background and experience of our directors, which is used to identify potential enhancement areas relative to the ideal mix of skills, background and experience for our board, (ii) the development and maintenance of a board succession plan that identifies near and longer-term actions and includes succession plans for each board committee, and (iii) the annual evaluation by each director of the performance of every other director in a variety of categories that directly impact overall board performance and effectiveness.
-Board succession planning efforts and director evaluations are updated on a regular basis.
-The governance committee also oversees the Board's annual self-assessment process as well as the process by which the Board assesses the effectiveness of its various committees.
+Our board assessment, refreshment and succession planning process involves (i) the periodic assessment of the skills, background and experience of our directors, which is used to identify potential enhancement areas relative to the ideal mix of skills, background and experience for our board, (ii) the development and maintenance of a board succession plan that identifies near and longer-term actions and includes succession plans for each board committee, and (iii) the annual evaluation by each director of the performance of every other director in a variety of categories that directly impact overall board performance and effectiveness.
+Board succession planning efforts and individual director evaluations are updated on a regular basis with assistance and oversight of the Governance Committee.
+The Governance Committee also oversees the Board's annual self-assessment process as well as the process by which the Board assesses the effectiveness of its various committees.

-In evaluating director nominees and in reviewing the qualifications and experience of the directors continuing in office, the governance committee and Board consider a variety of factors, including independence, financial literacy, personal and professional accomplishments, diversity and experience in light of the needs of the company.
+In evaluating director nominees and in reviewing the qualifications and experience of the directors continuing in office, the Governance Committee and Board consider a variety of factors, including independence, financial literacy, personal and professional accomplishments, diversity and experience in light of the needs of the Board.
 For incumbent directors, factors also include past performance on the Board.
 The Board has determined that it is beneficial to have individuals on the Board with the following skills, experiences, and characteristics (See the Director Skills Matrix below for an overview of the skills, experiences and characteristics of our current Board members):

 - Public Company Experience (Officer/Director)

 - Finance/Accounting

 - Business Development/Strategy/Commercial

 - Legal/Governance/Government Relations

-- Operations/Engineering/Construction
+- Operations/Engineering/Construction/Technical

 - Industry Experience (Upstream/Midstream/Downstream)

 - Private Equity

 - Diversity (Gender/Race/Ethnicity)

 - International

-- · Cybersecurity/IT
+- Cybersecurity/IT

+- Energy Evolution